 This article serves audiences consisting of instructors of advanced high school students and college courses.
 Modern imaginings of Viking society alternate between lawless pillagers and independent, innovative traders.
 Yet Viking society, whether in mainland Scandinavia or in distant colonies, was subject to a rigorous system of law, many features of which we recognize today.
 While tied together through common features, including open assembly and voting among freemen, geographical constraints and local variation resulted in strong regional governance.
 Exploration of the features that contributed to regional self-determination, including codification of regional power at national levels, the necessity of regional capability given geographical spread, and community reliance also explain the persistence of a local politics mindset.
 The scale and operation of ting assemblies has fostered a distinct legacy, resulting in need to understand effective components of longevity.
 The case study of Viking society encourages students to consider elements of cultural features in continuity; regional geographical and cultural features shape persisting organizational structures.
 This creates features recognizable across a broad scope of time, sometimes persisting into modernity.

 Norway and Minnesota share a common cultural history and enjoy strong fraternal bonds, symbolized by the stationing of the American 99th Infantry Battalion in Norway after World War II to help secure a post-war peace.
 After the successful deportation of German soldiers from Norway, U.S. troops withdrew and the relationship visibility between the American troops and the Norwegian military gradually declined over the next several decades.
-In 1974, the U.S.-Norway Troop Reciprocal Exchange Agreement (NOREX) was established with a handshake between American National Guard soldiers and the Norwegian Home Guard.
-The military ties between the two countries were revitalized, along with newly forged diplomatic and increased cultural ties.
+In 1974, the U.S.-Norway Troop Reciprocal Exchange Agreement (NOREX) was established with a handshake to revitalize diplomatic and increased cultural ties.
 This program ran successfully for 19 years before it became a formal agreement between the two countries.
 Since the successful inception of the U.S.-Norway Troop Reciprocal Exchange Agreement, the military relationship between Minnesota and Norway developed intersectional traits, including cultural, and fraternal ties.
 Based on the mutually beneficial outcome of the exchange, the NOREX program became the model of the United States’ State Partnership Program, which sought to further develop alliances with post-Soviet Union liberated countries.
-Through the State Partnership Program, the U.S. has established troop exchanges between U.S. states and other counties, in turn leading to increased military cooperation, diplomacy, and cultural understanding, just as the employment of the 99th Infantry Battalion forged a relationship that continues today through the NOREX agreement.